Dealcar vs CarBook: which solution best suits your dealership?

 CRM and lead management

-Included, with automation
+Included, with automations

 Not available

-Inventory management
+Stock management

-Complete, visual, and integrated
+Complete, visual and integrated

-Does not manage inventory
+Does not manage stock

-Publication on portals
+Listings on portals

-Automatic and synchronized
+Automatic and synchronised

 Not available

-Personalized website
+Custom website

-Included, connected to inventory
+Included, connected to stock

 Not available

-Digital signature in documents
+Digital signature on documents

-Yes, integrated in contracts and forms
+Yes, integrated into contracts and forms

-Yes, integrated in files
+Yes, integrated into files

 Mobile app